Complaints about continuing healthcare funding

 What is Continuing Care?

-'Continuing care' means care which is given for a long period of time to someone who is over 18 years old, to meet their physical or mental health needs caused by disability, accident or illness.
+'Continuing care' means care which is given for a long period of time to someone to meet their physical or mental health needs caused by disability, accident or illness.
 'NHS continuing healthcare' refers to a package of continuing care arranged and funded solely by the NHS.
 It is provided to anyone who is assessed as having a 'primary health need' 1.
 These people will often be living in a nursing home, but they may be receiving care at home, perhaps from relatives.

 How does it work?